sagarchaudhary75jaat/Employee-Task-Management-System/README.md

 ### 🎯 Task Priority

-Tasks can be organized according to their importance:
+Tasks can be organized according to priority:

 * 🔴 **High**
 * 🟠 **Medium**